With the bushfires and then covid-19, the start of 2020 has been anything but easy for the hotel industry.

 Add-ons for guests that are staying with you – Consider what other additional services or products you could offer, for example, the Old Clare Hotel offers delivery of three meals directly to a guest’s suite for $50 per person per day.
 Guests can also purchase access to unlimited movies and daily entertainment snacks and drinks for a flat fee.

-Long-term stay rates for guests such as essential workers who are wanting to distance themselves from their families due to their line of work or business travellers in town for critical business.
+Long-term stay rates for guests such as essential workers who are wanting to distance themselves from their families due to their line of work or business travelers in town for critical business.

 Pay Now Stay Later vouchers – offer vouchers to loyal guests that provide them with a significant saving if they pay now and stay later.
 This enables hotels to recoup some cashflow earlier.